Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/README.md

 yarn test
 ```

-Note than modifiying a module's source most likely requires a build for it to take effect.
+Note than modifying a module's source most likely requires a build for it to take effect.
 Be aware of the dependencies.

 At the moment, there are dependency loops which require a refactoring I don't plan to do right now.
 They don't prevent development.